utkarsh006/Eazy-Android/Articles/9_Layout_and_their_types.md

 </pre>

-## Constraint Layout: Views in this layout have are alinged with a invisible constraint
+### ConstraintLayout: Views in this layout are aligned with an invisible constraint

 Consider constraints as springs attached to all the 4 sides of your view.
 This binds the view from moving to random place (defined in pixels) while in runtime as the application will run on multiple devices of different shape and forms.
 The spring mechanism (just to explain) helps to fix the view at one place.
 Constraints are as follows: